 If you have smaller kidney stones that aren't painful, all you need to do is wait to pass them when you urinate.
 It's possible to tell by their size and location whether they can pass on their own.
 You can use painkillers such as diclofenac, ibuprofen or metamizole to relieve any pain.
 They can be combined with stronger drugs (opioids) for more severe pain.

+Certain muscle-relaxing medications (alpha blockers) can make it easier to pass kidney stones that are 5 to 10 millimeters in diameter.
 Larger kidney stones usually need to be removed.
 Depending on how large the kidney stones are and where they're located, sound waves can be used to destroy them or they can be removed using endoscopy or surgery.

 Deutsche Gesellschaft für Urologie e.V.
 (DGU).
 Urolithiasis: Diagnostik, Therapie und Metaphylaxe.
 March 2015 (AWMF-Leitlinien; Volume 043 - 025).